jason-whitted/week22-redux/05-app-redux/06-impl-selectors.md

 export { default as selectText } from "./selectText";
 ```

 NOTE: These names also need to be unique across all reducers.
 It may be necessary to name them something like `selectSettingsColor` and `selectSettingsText`.
-I usually try to avoid doing this when I can for clarity.
+I usually try to avoid doing this when I can for succintness.